Ford Pinto: 1979–1980

-For the 1979 model year, the Pinto saw its last significant styling update.
-Shedding its original Maverick-like styling, the Pinto took on the look of the modern Fairmont with rectangular headlamps, inboard vertical parking lamps, and a taller slanted back grille.
+For the 1979 model year, the Pinto featured rectangular headlamps, inboard vertical parking lamps, and a taller slanted back grille.
 Except for the wagons, the tail lamps were revised.
 The interior was updated with a new rectangular instrument cluster and a modified dash-pad for vehicles without the optional sports instrumentation.
 The variety of sports appearance packages was revised, some with new graphics.

+The Pinto ESS (European Sports Sedan) trim package became available in 2-door Sedan and 3-door Runabout body styles featuring black roof drip mouldings, lower back panel, rocker panels, glass surrounds and door frame trims (incl. black tape along lower side window ledges), dual sport mirrors, premium body-side mouldings, and hinges for the standard all-glass third door.
+The grille and headlamp surrounds were charcoal, the fenders had ESS identification and the styled steel wheels had black wheel trim rings.
+The Sports Package (front stabilizer bar, sport steering wheel, full instrumentation, optional axle ratio on 2.3L manual cars) was standard.

-1980 marked the end of the Pinto's production run to make way for its replacement, the front wheel drive Ford Escort.
-For 1980, the V6 engine was discontinued, leaving the 2.3 L as the sole engine.
+July 1980 marked the end of the Pinto's production run, with a total production run of 3,150,943 cars.
+Ford's designated replacement for the Pinto was the front-wheel drive Ford Escort.
+For the 1980 model year, the V6 engine was discontinued, leaving the 2.3 L as the sole engine.

 Powertrain

 Except for 1980, the Pinto was available with a choice of two engines.
 For the first five years of production, only four-cylinder inline engines were offered.
 Ford changed the power ratings almost every year.